Tutorial: Web Testing (RVL)¶

 Click Finish

-and the object will have been added to the Object Tree of the current test:
+, and the object will be added to the Object Tree of the current test:

 Modify the Test¶

-To click on this object, simply click on the row in the grid where you want this action to occur and choose Insert Row Before from the toolbar:
+To click this object, simply click the row in the grid where you want this action to occur and choose Insert Row Before from the toolbar:

-In this new row, right-click on each of the cells, and pick the following values from the dropdown lists:
+In this new row, right-click each of the cells and pick the following values from the dropdown lists:

 - Type = Action